jctanner/odh-security-2.0/docs/GATEWAY_DESIGN_DOC.md

 ### 2.3.
 Identifying Cluster Authentication Mode

-Determining whether the cluster uses the internal OpenShift OAuth server or an external OIDC provider is critical.
+Determining whether the cluster uses the internal OpenShift OAuth server or an external OIDC provider is a critical and currently unresolved issue.

+> **Warning: Significant Information Gap**
-*   **SPIKE:** A research spike is required to determine the most reliable method for detecting the cluster's authentication configuration.
-This may involve inspecting the cluster `authentication.config.openshift.io` resource or the status of the internal OAuth server.
+> A **SPIKE** is required to determine the most reliable method for detecting the cluster's authentication configuration.
+This is a significant gap in the current design.
+Potential investigation areas include inspecting the cluster `authentication.config.openshift.io` resource or programmatically checking the status of the internal OAuth server.
+>
-*   **Fallback:** As a fallback, we will add a field to the `DSCInitialization` spec (`spec.auth.mode`) to allow administrators to explicitly set the mode to `openshift` or `oidc`.
+> **Fallback Plan:** As a fallback, we will add a field to the `DSCInitialization` spec (`spec.auth.mode`) to allow administrators to explicitly set the mode to `openshift` or `oidc`.
+This ensures a functional path forward if the automatic detection proves too complex or unreliable.

 ## 3. Implementation Roadmap